yiorgosynkl/yiorgosynkl.github.io/_posts/2024-10-15-latin-essentials.md

 * Non ducor, duco. - I am not led, I lead.
 * Astra inclinant, sed non obligant. - The stars incline us, they do not bind us.
 It's essentially an one-line refutation of fatalism (the belief that all events are predetermined and therefore inevitable).
 The phrase means that while fate — whether determined by the stars, the gods or something else entirely — might nudge us in a certain direction, we are never forced in it.
 Free will exists, and the decision of what to do in any circumstance is ultimately our own.
 * ἢ τὰν ἢ ἐπὶ τᾶς - Aut cum scuto aut in scuto. - Either with shield or on shield.
 Essentially it means to not surrender, never give up.
-* Gladiator in arena consilium capit. - The gladiator is formulating his plan in the arena. - This one comes to us from the philosopher, statesman and dramatist Seneca the Younger.
-Put simply, if you wait to formulate your plan until you're about to enter battle, you are too late. (letter 22)
+* Gladiator in arena consilium capit. - The gladiator is formulating his plan in the arena. - This one comes to us from the philosopher, statesman and dramatist Seneca the Younger in Letter 22.
+Put simply, there are situtations
+* Vita sine litteris mors - 'Life without learning [is] death' - from Seneca's Letter 82 (originally Otium sine litteris mors, 'Leisure without learning [is] death')
+* Ducunt volentem fata, nolentem trahunt - 'The fates lead the willing and drag the unwilling' - from Seneca's Letter 117, attributed to the Greek Stoic philosopher Cleanthes (also and boxer and successor to Zeno of Citium as the second head of the Stoic school in Athens)
+* non scholae sed vitae (discimus) - "We do not learn for school, but for life". - originally in Seneca's Letter 106
 * Sine qua non - "without which not".
 It refers to a key critical component or aspect of a larger whole.
 Without this piece, the whole is nothing.
 Example sentance: "Patience is sine qua non for this role".
   * A necessary condition is a condition that must be present for an event to occur.
   * A sufficient condition is a condition or set of conditions that will produce the event.